-28 Oct How to reconcile BtoB and BtoC strategies thanks to CDM ?
+28 Oct How to reconcile BtoB and BtoC strategies thanks to CDP ?

 unification of strategies

 In the sports and entertainment sectors and due to the depth of the product catalogues, event organisers manage several types of customers which are grouped into 2 categories: professionals(Business-to-Business) and individuals(Business-to-Consumer)*.
 Most of these populations transit through transactional software (ticketing, shop or even cashless), consume content via engagement platforms and leave behind a lot of data essential to business development.
 Poorly exploited, too often scattered, this data is now dormant in several tools distributed among different teams, making it impossible to build a true customer-oriented strategy.
 With your digital transformation underway, it is now time to consolidate your business around a common vision.

 Historically, BtoB and BtoC strategies differ.
 On the one hand, we have a rather long sales process, based on profitable products and which concentrates the majority of human resources, BtoB.
 On the other hand, a sometimes forgotten axis, with a low average basket, with numerous and volatile communities that have not yet revealed their full potential for monetization (take a look at Data Sponsorship), BtoC.
 Today, these two populations are united on one point: they have needs, expectations and, above all, want to live experiences.
 This is why we have decided to rise above this melee and decompartmentalize our product catalogue in order to apply the following scheme: to know our audiences and their needs, to meet them with the best offer, to serve, satisfy and place our resources where the stakes are the highest.
 In this article, we will discuss these issues through a founding idea: theunification of BtoC and BtoB strategies.

 1. Putting the customer at the centre of the value proposition